If you are on the lookout for an all-around family dog, look no further!

 Because he loves the outdoors, your pup will be a magnet for burrs, dirt, etc.

-Expect to brush your Newfie on a weekly basis minimum.
+Expect to brush your Newfie on a weekly basis at a minimum.

-Depending on how much you want to be cleaning your house, you might want to plan on a daily brushing.
+Depending on how much you want to clean your house, you might want to plan on daily brushing.

 In addition, regular baths are a must for this breed.